-Sebi mulls new asset class to fill gap between Mutual Fund, PMS
+Sebi mulls new asset class to fill gap between mutual fund, PMS

-New Delhi, Jul 16 (PTI) Markets regulator Sebi on Tuesday proposed introducing a new asset class to bridge the gap between mutual funds and portfolio management services (PMS) by looking to tap investors having investible funds between Rs 10 lakh and Rs 50 lakh.
+New Delhi, Jul 16 (PTI) Markets regulator Sebi on Tuesday proposed introducing a new asset class designed for high risk-risk profile investors that can bridge the gap between mutual funds and portfolio management services (PMS).

+In its consultation paper, the regulator suggested a minimum investment of Rs 10 lakh for the new asset class, which could be permitted to invest in derivatives for purposes beyond just hedging and rebalancing.

-The new asset class will provide a regulated product featuring greater flexibility, higher risk-taking capability, and a higher ticket size, to meet the needs of the emerging category of investors, Sebi said.
+The new asset class will provide a regulated product featuring greater flexibility, higher risk-taking capability, and a higher ticket size, to meet the needs of the emerging category of investors, Sebi said in a consultation paper.

-On minimum investment, Sebi has proposed that the minimum amount for investment under the new asset class should be Rs 10 lakh per investor.

-"This threshold shall deter retail investors from investing in this product while attracting investors, with investible funds between Rs 10 lakh and Rs 50 lakh, who are today being drawn to unauthorised and unregistered PMS providers," Sebi said in its consultation paper.

 "The new asset class is proposed to be introduced under the mutual fund (MF) structure, with relaxations in prudential norms for such new asset classes to be adequately effective," it said.

-"While such relaxations may enhance the risks associated with the product, the same can be mitigated by putting a higher limit on minimum investment size," the paper said.
+"While such relaxations may enhance the risks associated with the product, the same can be mitigated by putting a higher limit on minimum investment size," it added.

+Market experts believe that this can be a game changer for the industry.

+Dezerv Co-Founder Sandeep Jethwani said higher-risk profile investors can now access regulated opportunities without the high minimum thresholds of PMS and AIF or resorting to unregulated structures that bode really well for protection of wealth that India creates.

 Further, the investment strategies under the new asset class can invest in derivatives or derivative strategies as a way of taking exposure in the market.

-Sebi said the proposed asset class should have a distinct nomenclature for the new asset class to distinguish it from traditional mutual funds and other investment products already available in the securities market such as PMS, AIF (alternative investment funds), REITs, INVITs, among others.
+Sebi said the proposed asset class should have a distinct nomenclature for the new asset class to distinguish it from traditional mutual funds and other investment products already available in the securities market such as PMS, AIF (alternative investment funds), REITs (real estate infrastructure trusts) InvITs (infrastructure investment trusts), among others.

-To facilitate existing and newly registered Asset Management Companies (AMCs) to offer products under the New Asset Class, Sebi has suggested two routes of eligibility criteria -- strong track record or alternate route.
+To facilitate existing and newly registered AMCs to offer products under the new asset class, Sebi has suggested two routes of eligibility criteria -- strong track record or alternate route.

-On a strong track record, an MF should be in operation for a minimum of three years and have an average Asset Under Management (AUM) of at least Rs 10,000 crore in the preceding three years and no action should have been taken against the sponsor or AMC in the last three years, as per Sebi.
+On a strong track record, an MF should be in operation for a minimum of three years and have an average Asset Under Management (AUM) of at least Rs 10,000 crore in the preceding three years and no action should have been taken against the sponsor or AMC during that period, as per Sebi.

+Further, MFs not fulfilling the requirement of strong records should also be eligible to launch the new asset class.

 Sebi said the trustees or sponsor of an MF needs to file an application with the regulator and submit required undertakings and documentation.